raspberrychris/paddleboardmaster/content/post/uice-inflatable-stand-up-paddle-board.md

 A lot of the time when you buy a paddleboard it is more about the accessories that you get included than the paddleboard itself.

-Luckily the Uice Inflatable SUP comes with a full set of high quality accessories.
+Luckily the Uice Inflatable SUP comes with a full set of high quality accessories - (you really go get a lot for your money here).

 * UICE Inflatable Stand Up Paddle Board
 * UICE Coil Surf Leash